FinweLtd/orion360-sdk-basic-hello-ios/README.md

 To show 360° content you need a license file that must be added to your app project's resources without any modification.
 Failure to do so will result to black video player screen and currently, it doesn't produce any warning messages.

-Orion360 SDK is a commercial product and requires a license file to work.
+Orion360 SDK Basic is a commercial product and requires a license file to work.
 An evaluation license is provided with the sample app.
 You can get a watermarked evaluation license file also for your own bundle identifier by creating an account to [https://store.make360app.com](https://store.make360app.com/), starting a new SDK project, providing your own package name, and selecting FREE Trial.

 Please follow these steps to obtain License File:
 1. Go to  [https://store.make360app.com](https://store.make360app.com/).